Why Is My Lip Swollen? Types, Signs, Diagnosis, and Remedies

 Lip Cancer

 Cancerous tumors can sometimes form on the lips, which can cause swelling and other symptoms.
 It's important to note that this type of lip swelling is rare and typically accompanies other symptoms, such as lumps or bumps.
-If you suspect any type of cancerous growth, it's best to contact a doctor immediately.
+If you suspect any cancerous growth, it's best to contact a doctor immediately.

 Swollen Lip Symptoms

-Swollen lips generally indicate that the body is responding to some sort of irritation or injury; they're really a symptom, not a condition on their own.
+Swollen lips generally indicate that the body is responding to some irritation or injury; they're really a symptom, not a condition on their own.
 However, there are some telltale signs of lip swelling that you should be aware of.

 Here's a look at the most common symptoms: